Safe Practice for Critical Care: Implementing Martha's Rule and Empathy Training with AI

 The initial pilot for the clinical modules was highly successful.
 The team was able to get a working model up in just a few hours and finalize the first module within a week.

-“It is incredible to see for us that we managed to pull off the first module with Wonda in less than a week.
-We are pretty 'archaic' at NHS Hospital - people still use fax machines - but it was very easy with Wonda to build it.”
+“It is incredible to see for us that we managed to pull off the first module with Wonda in less than a week.” — Jenna Whelpton, Learning Technology Advisor at NHS Children's Hospital.

-“Wonda provide the psychological safety for students to practice their learning, have multiple gos at it and receive feedback in a way that is useful to them.” — Jenna Whelpton, Learning Technology Advisor
+“Wonda provide the psychological safety for learners to practice their learning, have multiple gos at it and receive feedback in a way that is useful to them.” — Jenna Whelpton.

 More coming soon.